iuming/SRF_FC_RL/CONTRIBUTING.md

-# Contributing to RF Cavity Control System
+# Contributing to SRF FC RL

-Thank you for your interest in contributing to the RF Cavity Control System!
+Thank you for your interest in contributing to the Superconducting RadioFrequency cavity Frequency Control by Reinforcement Learning (SRF FC RL) project!
 This document provides guidelines for contributing to this project.

 ## Getting Started